maximumberlin76-gif/-the-projector-codex-/README.md

 ## Philosophy as the Root of Science

 Science did not arise in isolation.
-It was born from **philosophy** — the empathetic search for answers about the whole.
+It emerged from **philosophy** — the empathetic search for knowledge and answers about the **whole**.
-Where science analyzes parts, philosophy contemplates the **unity of existence**.
+Where science analyzes fragments, philosophy contemplates the **unity of existence**.

 ---

 ## Minimal Axioms

-From this perspective, the foundations of quantum reality are revealed not through experiment,
+From this perspective, the foundations of quantum reality are revealed not primarily through experiments,
 but through simple philosophical axioms:

 - **Law of the Point** — singularity as the condition of existence.